Quinncuatro/Henry-Personal-Website/src/posts/decentralized-01-week-with-ipfs/index.md

 Without giving too much away: it's built with [GatsbyJS](https://www.gatsbyjs.com/), hosted on IPFS with [Fleek](https://fleek.co/), and should help folks adapt to the early days of this new web protocol.

-I should another blog post with some more information to share soon.
+I should have another blog post with some more information to share soon.

 Stay frosty.